Instruqt Docs

 Overview

 Custom resources allow you to import Terraform modules as resources managed by Instruqt sandboxes.
-You will need to be comfortable with Terraform modules and the Terraform Registry to proceed.
+You will need to be comfortable with and the to proceed.

 This guide assumes you have published a module to the Terraform Registry.
 If you are curious to learn more about this feature, please reach out in your Slack organization.